 Discussing my ideas with a few folks who have “been there and done that,” I began gaming out a few potential theories.
 Beyond the zombie apocalypse-type events, there are only a couple of logically probable scenarios that could occur:

 - Personal defense and security during an active shooter situation

 - General support of survival and security needs (such as being stranded or coming home to forced entry situation)

 - Support of movement to a safe location during a hostile/riot situation

-- … and of course an extremely unlikely situation where everything goes to hell and you need a weapon (EMPs, Solar Flares, invasion, zombies, etc.)
+- An extremely unlikely situation where everything goes to hell and you need a weapon (EMPs, Solar Flares, invasion, zombies, etc.)

 In any other immediate threat situation, the speed and reaction time would require your smaller concealed pistol to come into play first.
-The logical needs were for a PDW—Personal Defense Weapon that could deliver 90% of the capabilities of a full-length rifle with an acceptable tradeoff of shooter comfort.
-In all those situations accuracy, legal transportation, accessibility, maneuverability, and concealment would all be factors for a firearm stowed within a vehicle.
+The logical needs were for a Personal Defense Weapon (PDW) that could deliver 90% of the capabilities of a full-length rifle with an acceptable tradeoff of shooter comfort.
+In all those situations, accuracy, legal transportation, accessibility, maneuverability and concealment would all be factors for a firearm stowed within a vehicle.